Celina Kalluk

-Celina Kalluk is an Inuit-Canadian artist.
+Celina Kalluk is a Canadian Inuk artist.
 She creates and performs in several mediums, notably the tradition of Inuit throat singing.
-In addition to her work as a musician, Kalluk has also worked as an educator, and a children's author, publishing her debut work in 2014.
+In addition to her work as a musician, Kalluk has also worked as an actress, educator, and a children's author, publishing her debut work in 2014.

 Biography

 Having been born and raised in remote hamlet of Resolute (sometimes given as Resolute Bay), in the Qikiqtaaluk Region of north-eastern Nunavut, Kalluk's works have promoted Inuit culture and heritage in Canada and beyond.
 As an educator, she serves as the Inuktitut Language Specialist and Cultural Arts teacher, supporting students in grades 7 through 12, at the Qarmartalik School in Resolute.

 Tanya Tagaq, notable Inuk throat-singer, referred to Kalluk as her "beautiful cousin."
 (In Indigenous cultures throughout Canada, a cousin need not be a blood relative, and often refers to a close friendship or relationship.)
-Kalluk's throat-singing was featured in a documentary, The People Behind the Inukshuk, produced by the Inuit Tapiriit Kanatami for the 2010 Winter Olympics in Vancouver, British Columbia.
+Kalluk's throat-singing was featured in a documentary, The People Behind the Inukshuk, produced by the Inuit Tapiriit Kanatami for the 2010 Winter Olympics in Vancouver, British Columbia, and she created music for the 2018 theatrical film Tia and Piujuq.